visseranalytics/tc-jetpilots/contents.md

 **Headline:** TC JET PILOTS

 **Body:**
-We're a crew of jet ski riders based out of the Twin Cities and the official AWA chapter for Minnesota and the surrounding states.
+We are a group of jet ski riders based out of the Twin Cities and the official AWA chapter for Minnesota and the surrounding states.
 It doesn't matter what you ride.
-Standups, sit-downs, vintage, modern, or a restored project build, you'll fit right in.
+Standups, sit-downs, vintage, modern, or a restored project build, you will fit right in.

 We ride together all summer, wrench on skis through the winter, and get together the rest of the year for bonfires, road trips, and garage hangs.
-We plan everything in the Facebook group, so that's where to find us.
+We plan everything in the Facebook group, so that is where to find us.

 ### Where We Ride
-Lake Minnetonka and Lake Pepin are the regulars, but the crew rides wherever the water looks good.
+Lake Minnetonka and Lake Pepin are where we ride most often, but we go wherever the water looks good.
 Check the Facebook group for weekly ride announcements.

 ### Join Up
-There's no membership fee and no sign-up form.
+There is no membership fee and no sign-up form.
 Join the [Facebook group](https://www.facebook.com/groups/tcjetpilots), introduce yourself, and show up to a ride.

 ---